yoozzeek/zk-lisp/README.md

 > This is free software, and you are welcome to
 > redistribute it under certain conditions;

+> [!NOTE]
+> ZK Lisp targets at least 128-bit conjectured
+> security in release, and 64-bit in debug builds.

 ## How it works

 Parse source > AST > IR > VM ops